ChrisGet/stbController/README.txt

 	  which links to the "stbController/scripts/" directory.
 	- Create a symbolic link called "web" which links to the "stbController/web" directory.
 	- Create a symbolic link called "index.html" which links to the "stbController/web/index.html" file.
+	- NOTE: File and folder permissions may have to be tweaked according to your Apache setup.
+Keep an eye on the error log file for your web page to see where these need to be changed if needed.

-- Once the directories and symbolic links are created you will be good to go.
+- Once the directories and symbolic links are created you should be good to go.
 Navigate to your web page to view the stbController